 "What time do your workshops start?

-There is no set time; I like to leave it up to the individual, as to when they would prefer to get started and it depends also on what is required on the day.
-However, unless there is a sunrise or sunset involved, special times will be required for that purpose; but if it is assistance with camera settings or the like I am inclined to get started around 7 am or no later than 8 am.
-I find that fills the morning nicely in time before lunch.
+There is no absolute set time - I like to leave it up to the individual, as to when they would prefer to get started and it depends also on what is required on the day.
+Unless there is a sunrise or sunset involved, special times will be required for that purpose; however, because the morning light is best for photographing scenery, I am personally inclined to get started around 7 am or no later than 8 am.
+I find that fills the morning nicely.

-There will be about 1 hour devoted to a discussion on theory prior to the more practical side of actually getting out and taking some shots.
+The morning curriculum: There will be about 1 hour devoted to a discussion on some theory and for me to know more about you and your photography status, prior to the more practical side of actually getting out there and taking photos.